-2 Our baseline survey included 170 households, of whom 137 were randomly sampled, 24 were additional female-headed households and nine were additional single adult male-headed households.
+Our baseline survey was conducted in February and March 2018 with 10% of households in all baghs of Tsenkher.
+It included 170 households, of whom 137 were randomly sampled, 24 were additional female-headed households and nine were additional single adult male-headed households.
 Thus 81% of the total survey sample was randomly sampled (including 117 male- and 20 female-headed households) while 19% comprised deliberately targeted vulnerable female- and male-headed households.
 This was done to boost the total number of vulnerable households surveyed so as to help uncover critical gender issues for vulnerable groups.
-Data from the 33 additional households have only been included in comparative analysis of male- and female-headed households, and of male and female respondents, not in all the general baseline analysis.
+Data from the 33 additional households have only been included in comparative analysis of male- and female-headed households, and of male and female respondents, but not in all the general baseline analysis.

-3 Different types of social groups and individuals were specifically sought out for the FGDs and BIs, so as to reflect different characteristics and issues that we considered worth exploring further after analysing our baseline results (e.g. widows, miners, married men and women, etc.).
+The participatory fieldwork phase took place in August 2018 and included 12 focus group discussions (FGDs) and 19 individual biographic interviews (Bls), involving some 124 people.
+Different types of social groups and individuals were specifically sought out for these discussions and interviews, so as to reflect different characteristics and issues that we considered worth exploring further after analysing our baseline results (e.g. widows, miners, married men and women, etc.).
 FGDs were structured around standard participatory exercises (including natural resource and migration mapping, seasonal labour analysis, and stakeholder analysis and institution mapping).
-BIs followed structured question guides that were tailored to the circumstances of the individual being interviewed in order to help us learn about people's lives and livelihoods and the ways both gender relations and access to different resources have changed since their childhoods.
+Bls followed structured question guides that were tailored to the circumstances of the individual being interviewed in order to help us learn about people's lives and livelihoods and the ways both gender relations and access to different resources have changed since their childhoods.
+Our research also included interviews with other stakeholders, including government officials and representatives of some of the mining and tourism companies operating in Tsenkher, as well as five participatory community feedback meetings (CFMs) and a feedback meeting with local officials in December 2018.